Leeds Knight First Time Guide

 • 50/50 – A prize draw to win somewhere between £200 and £1200.
 Ticket sellers wander around this rink.

-• Chuck-A-Puck in the break between the 2nd and 3rd period Leo the mascot goes and stand on the centre of the ice and people launch pre-purchased (from under block 1) foam pucks at him.
-Winner gets free match tickets or a merch voucher
+• Chuck-A-Puck in the break between the 2nd and 3rd period Leo the mascot goes and stands on the centre of the ice and people launch pre-purchased (from under block 1) foam pucks at him.
+Winner gets free match tickets or a merch voucher.

 • SOTB (Shirt of their back)– Win a match-worn shirt from one of the players (they are washed first, which for most people is probably a plus point).
 Whilst these are massively awesome, do think about it if you’re trying to win one for your kids.
 These are shirts from bulky adults with room to fit their body armour underneath.
 For anyone less that an XL they do have the appearance of a well branded marquee.
 They are awesome though and I probably spend more money trying to win a SOTB shirt than any of the other draws